 Working for Lancashire Mind means you'll benefit from a 35-hour working week (or less if the role is part-time); flexible start/finish and lunch times; 25 days annual leave, plus bank holidays (pro-rata for part-time staff); a sick pay scheme; up to 5 days paid emergency leave to care for dependents (pro-rata for part-time staff); a workplace wellbeing scheme, including taking time out of the working day for wellbeing activities; learning and development opportunities.
 Our current team members will tell you that the biggest plus is joining a team who are passionate and committed to making a difference to the lives of others.

-Location: Nominally based in Chorley with extensive travel across Lancashire (Pendle focus)
+Location: working from home initially due to covid-19 restrictions but usually based in Chorley, with extensive travel across Lancashire

 Lancashire Mind is an equal opportunities employer and welcomes applications from all sections of the community, particularly candidates with a lived experience of mental health conditions who fulfil all the criteria within the person specification.